hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Preparing a Cluster for Installation
 ------------------------------------

-In the following, you will need your artifactory credentials from https://digitalasset.jfrog.io/ui/user_profile.
+In the following, you will need your Artifactory credentials from https://digitalasset.jfrog.io/ui/user_profile.
 Based on that, set the following environment variables.

 ====================== ==========================================================================================
 Name                   Value
 ---------------------- ------------------------------------------------------------------------------------------
-ARTIFACTORY_USER       Your artifactory user name shown at the top right.
+ARTIFACTORY_USER       Your Artifactory user name shown at the top right.
-ARTIFACTORY_PASSWORD   Your artifactory API key.
+ARTIFACTORY_PASSWORD   Your Artifactory API key.
 If you don't have one you can generate one on your profile page.
 ====================== ==========================================================================================

 Ensure that your local helm installation has access to the Digital Asset Helm chart repository: